KnuxV/advanced_programming_python/exercices/02-shell/02-shell.md

 ## Creating Sample Data

-First, let's create a sample CSV file to work with.
+We'll create a simple CSV file to work with.
 Copy this data to your clipboard:

 ```
 Name,City,Age